yhleeeyenix/iputil/README.md

 - To set up the environment, ensure you have the following:
-  1. Install Python 3.8.xx (download from https://www.python.org/).
+  1. Install Python 3.8.xx.
-  2. Install dependencies:
+  2. Open Terminal or PowerShell and install the dependencies by running the following commands:
      - pip install pyinstaller==4.10
      - pip install PyQt5==5.15.10